 Vestiges of its leisurely horse and carriage days are evident in the many Victorian houses with spacious stables and gazebos in the gardens.
 All are hidden in the seclusion of ancient shade trees.
 Listed on the National Register of Historic Places is one district composed of 300 homes.
 In recent years, new homes have been added in transitional versions of good taste.
 But they still reflect the same prosperity, the same sense of well-being as those in older sections of the city.
 The beauty of Wyoming’s landscape, with its many hills and valleys, attracts people of all ages.
 At night, many high points offer a lighted-jewel panorama of the city that is a sight to behold.
 Residents share a glorious heritage and cultural advantages.
 Wyoming allows all this and more within walking distance.

-Cincinnati buses serve Wyoming on a 30 minute schedule.
 I-75 is five minutes away and downtown Cincinnati is about 20 minutes via the highway.
 Ronald Reagan Highway provides quick access to the east and west sides of town.
+Cincinnati buses serve Wyoming on a 30-minute schedule.

 There are many small shops for everyday needs.
 Tri-County Mall, and Kenwood Towne Centre are each about 15 minutes away and offer many national brand stores.
 Local Wyoming shops and restaurants are available in the village area.
 The Wyoming Pastry Shop was established in 1980 and has earned many local awards for their baked goods.
+There are several cafes and restaurants to enjoy – Half Day Cafe, Gabby’s Cafe, CWC The Restaurant and Tela Bar + Kitchen – to name a few.